raspberrypilearning/turing-test-lessons/lesson-3/lesson.md

 ## Lesson summary

-- A parts labelling activity
+- A parts-labelling activity
 - Adding text-to-speech
 - Improved Python programs

 ## Starter

-Place at least four sets of the following out on desks unconnected, or however many you can find of each item from the list:
+Place if possible four sets of the following out on desks, unconnected, or however many you can find of each item from the list:

 - Raspberry Pi
 - Speaker